Bevis M. Griffin: Career

 In the late 1980s, Griffin became a founding member of the Black Rock Coalition, a New York-based artists collective and nonprofit organization dedicated to promoting the creative freedom and works of Black musicians.
 Griffin was a member of the Black Rock Coalition Orchestra, a 28-piece ensemble that received national coverage in publications including Rolling Stone.

 In 1986, Griffin performed in the debut show of the Black Rock Coalition Orchestra in Brooklyn's Prospect Park.
 Griffin later performed with the Black Rock Coalition Orchestra and Banzai Kik at the Stalking Heads of ’87, a two-day rock festival held at the CBGB music club.

 In 1987, Griffin signed a two-year management agreement with Bad Brains manager Anthony Countey and production company Shake the Earth.
 In 1987, producer Jack Douglas offered to record and sign Griffin and Banzai Kik to a new record label called Supertrack in partnership with EMI Records.
 Douglas, who had previously worked with John Lennon and Aerosmith, was said to have been impressed with Griffin's songwriting and vocal talent.
 Banzai Kik played a preliminary session at Chung-King House of Metal and was set to continue recording at other notable New York studios.
-Banzai Kik recorded the first six songs of the deal at the Record Plant, the same studio where Jimi Hendrix recorded Electric Ladyland.
+Banzai Kik recorded the first six songs of the deal at the Record Plant.
 Griffin temporarily left New York after his father died from gun violence.
 When he returned, he learned that there was a protracted legal dispute between his management and Douglas’ production company.
 The deal eventually collapsed.

 Griffin continued to perform for many years after the Douglas deal.
 He left New York for Los Angeles before returning to Austin and forming the Chill Factor with guitarist Denny Freeman in 1988.
 Griffin continued to perform with various other bands until 2010.